ssj018/ssj018.github.io/_posts/技术/2018-05-05-get-started-with-octavia-ingress-controller.md

 hostname-echo-svc   NodePort    10.106.36.88   <none>        8080:32066/TCP   33s
 ```

-When you create a Service of type NodePort, Kubernetes makes your Service available on a randomly- selected high port number (e.g. 32066) on all the nodes in your cluster.
-Generally the Kubernetes nodes are not externally accessible by default, creating this Service does not make your application accessible from the Internet.
+When you create a Service of type NodePort, Kubernetes makes your Service available on a randomly-selected high port number (e.g. 32066) on all the nodes in your cluster.
+Generally, the Kubernetes nodes are not externally accessible by default, creating this Service does not make your application accessible from the Internet.
 However, we could verify the service using its `CLUSTER-IP` on Kubernetes master node:

 ```bash
 $ curl http://10.106.36.88:8080